wonderwp/Documentation/src/02_Creating_a_plugin/02_File_architecture.md

 - index.php //Silence is golden
 - myplugin.php //Plugin bootstrap file

-This is a sample definition.
-Your plugin could have much less files (just the includes and admin folders for example).

 Now that you've had a better view of the plugin architecture, let's then get into more details about what you have in the includes folder.